carinaill/packinglist/README.md

-# packinglist
+# Packinglist
 > A very simple packing list

-This is a project with Maven to learn.
+This is a Maven project using JSF to learn.

 ## Prerequisites